ntdoris/dsc-phase-2-project-v2-3/README.md

 * 'bedrooms': number of bedrooms
 * 'bathrooms': number of bathrooms
-* 'floors', # number of floors (levels) in the house
+* 'floors': number of floors (levels) in the house
-* 'waterfront', # whether the house is on the waterfront
+* 'waterfront': whether the house is on the waterfront
-* 'view', # quality of view from house
+* 'view': quality of view from house
 * 'condition': how good the overall condition of the house is; related to maintenance of house.
 * 'grade': overall grade of the house; related to the construction and design of the house
 * 'zipcode': zip code